-GNI continuously undertakes detailed system modelling of the network in order to assess the capacity of the network.
-In order to provide a comprehensive analysis, GNI has developed three gas demand scenarios for the period 2018/19 to 2027/28, namely Low, Best Estimate and High demand scenarios.
+In order to inform how the gas network may develop over a ten-year period, and to provide a comprehensive analysis, Gas Networks Ireland has developed three gas demand scenarios for the period 2019/20 to 2028/29, namely Low, Best estimate and High demand scenarios.
 These scenarios are designed to represent a broad range of likely outcomes and are informed by a range of external and internal factors.
+The NDP Best Estimate scenario is aligned to the ENTSOG/ENTSOE TYNDP Best Estimate and National Trends scenarios.

-In the Best Estimate demand scenario annual ROI gas demand is expected to grow by 23% between 2018/19 and 2027/28 with 4% growth forecast in the Low demand scenario and growth of 39% forecast in the High demand scenarios respectively over the same horizon.
+In the Best Estimate demand scenario annual ROI gas demand is expected to grow by 23% between 2019/20 and 2028/29 with 7% growth forecast in the Low demand scenario and growth of 45% forecast in the High demand scenarios respectively over the same horizon.
+These trends are dominated by the strong continued requirement for gas fired power generation in the electricity system to meet the projected levels of demand growth in the electricity system.